 “My responsibilities have definitely grown,” Daniels said.
 “As a facilities manager, I was just managing and overseeing the staff.”
 His job calls for him to work with plumbers, electricians, HVAC engineers, carpenters and painters.

-And with the Empire City Casino slated to grow once again as it awaits approval of a gaming license for a sports book, Daniels will add even more to his list of everyday tasks.
+And with the Empire City Casino slated to grow once again as it awaits approval of a full gaming commercial gaming license that would allow for live dealer table games, a sports book and more, Daniels will add even more to his list of everyday tasks.
 The anticipated project is expected to be an economic boon for the region encompassing Westchester and the Bronx, delivering over $1 billion of economic activity, generating nearly 2,500 new positions at Empire City and creating an additional 10,000 indirect and induced new jobs in the region.

 “There will be some construction that will take place,” he said.
 “That would grow my role even more.
 There is a lot more I oversee.
 There are the construction projects and compliance of the casino.”

 If Empire City lands any of the three gaming licenses to be offered by the state, Daniels expects a lot more construction projects.

 Empire City is already one of the largest entertainment and gaming destinations in the Northeast with harness racing at Yonkers Raceway and nearly 4,700 slot machines, electronic three-card poker, blackjack, craps, roulette, baccarat and sic bo table games.
 MGM Detroit is a 147,000-square foot casino that includes a sports book and 30,000 square feet of flexible event space.

 “Daniels represents the level of opportunity for leadership, growth and career development offered by MGM Resorts, as he continues to rise through the ranks of our global company with this well-deserved promotion,” said Ed Domingo, senior vice president and general manager for Empire City Casino.